Security-Onion-Solutions/securityonion-docs/elastic-fleet.rst

 Elastic Fleet
 =============

-Clicking this link on the SOC sidebar takes you to the Fleet page inside :ref:`kibana`.
+Clicking the Elastic Fleet link on the SOC sidebar takes you to the Fleet page inside :ref:`kibana`.

 More Information
 ----------------